A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Survey of RDF Stores

-\sys{WISE}{GUO2020100161}{2020} is a distributed RDF store that features workload-aware query-based partitioning.
+\sys{WISE}{GUO2020100161}{2020} is a distributed RDF store using workload-aware query-based partitioning.
 The system follows a master--slave architecture.
-As queries arrive at the master, aside from being processed, they are analyzed in terms of workload: common sub-patterns are extracted from a generalized version of the queries where constant subject and object nodes are first converted to variables.
-Query-based partitioning is then applied so that common sub-patterns can be pushed to individual machines.
+Queries processed by the master are also analyzed in terms of workload: common sub-patterns are extracted from a generalized version of the queries where constant subject and object nodes are first converted to variables.
+Query-based partitioning is applied so that common sub-patterns can be pushed to individual machines.
 Partitioning is dynamic, and may change as queries are received.
 A cost model is thus defined for the dynamic partitioning, taking into account the benefits of the change in partitioning, the cost of migrating data, and potential load imbalances caused by partition sizes; a greedy algorithm is then used to decide on which migrations to apply.
 The system uses Leon -- an in-memory distributed RDF store discussed previously -- for underlying storage and indexing.

+\sys{gSmart}{chen2021gsmart}{2021} is a distributed RDF store that is capable of leveraging both GPUs and CPUs in a distributed setting.
+In order to take advantage of faster access for GPU memory despite its limited capacity, the LSpM storage system is used, which allows for loading compressed matrices for particular predicates and edge directions, as relevant for the query; matrices are encoded row-wise and column-wise, representing edge direction, in a compressed format, and can be partitioned for parallel computation. ``Heavy queries'' involving triple patterns with variable subjects and objects are then delegated to GPU computation, while ``light queries'' are run on CPU, where intermediate results are then combined to produce the final results on the CPU.
+Basic graph patterns are compiled into linear algebra operations that are efficiently computable on GPUs, with additional optimizations applied to process multi-way star joins.